-The Enabling City was featured in Microtask’s new book, Short Stories About Tiny Tasks: Microtasks, Crowdsourcing and Gamification.
+In August 2012, Enabling City was featured in Microtask’s new book, Short Stories About Tiny Tasks: Microtasks, Crowdsourcing and Gamification.

 In June and July 2012, Chiara was a Guest Contributor over at Get Resilient, a web-magazine sharing insights and ideas on resilience thinking, addressing “complex issues with engaging articles written in plain English.”